Infinite chess

-A simple infinite chess scheme (starting position).
-More complex schemes have the addition of various fairy chess pieces as well as the infinitely large board.
+A simple infinite chess scheme (starting position), played on the infinitely large board.
+More complex schemes may include various fairy chess pieces.

 Infinite chess is any variation of the game of chess played on an unbounded chessboard.
 Versions of infinite chess have been introduced independently by multiple players, chess theorists, and mathematicians, both as a playable game and as a model for theoretical study.
-It has been found that even though the board is unbounded, there are ways in which a player can win the game in a finite number of moves.

 Background

-Taikyoku shōgi (36×36 squares), most likely starting position.
-The complete rules of this historical game are not conclusively known.

 Classical (FIDE) chess is played on an 8×8 board (64 squares).
-However, the history of chess includes variants of the game played on boards of various sizes.
-A predecessor game called courier chess was played on a slightly larger 12×8 board (96 squares) in the 12th century, and continued to be played for at least six hundred years.
-Japanese chess (shogi) has been played historically on boards of various sizes; the largest is taikyoku shōgi ("ultimate chess").
-This chess-like game, which dates to the mid 16th century, was played on a 36×36 board (1296 squares).
-Each player starts with 402 pieces of 209 different types, and a well-played game would require several days of play, possibly requiring each player to make over a thousand moves.
+However, the history of chess includes variants of the game played on boards of various larger sizes.
+For example, a predecessor game called courier chess was played on a slightly larger 12×8 board in the 12th century, and continued to be played for at least six hundred years.
+Japanese chess (shogi) has been played on boards of various sizes, with the largest being taikyoku shōgi ("ultimate chess"), which dates to the mid 16th century and was played on a 36×36 board using 402 pieces per player.
+More recently, chess hobbyists and mathematicians have occasionally studied chess played on arbitrarily large n×n boards to study general game theoretic concepts or to expand the theory of chess.

+The first known reference to infinite chess itself was made in 1927 by mathematician Dénes Kőnig in a footnote of his famous mathematical essay about his eponymous lemma.
+In that footnote he considered a chess variant played on an unbounded board using pieces limited to a movement range of at most seven squares per turn.
+In the 21st century, infinite chess has been referenced increasingly often by various sources.
+For example, chess player Jianying Ji proposed an infinite chess variant using nightriders in 2000.

+From 2010 onwards, infinite chess was popularized among mathematicians on MathOverflow, where concepts such as the decidability of checkmate on the unbounded board were discussed.
+This led to the publication of mathematical articles and the popularization of educational content concerning these questions in the following years.

-Chess player Jianying Ji was one of many to propose infinite chess, suggesting a setup with the chess pieces in the same relative positions as in classical chess, with knights replaced by nightriders and a rule preventing pieces from travelling too far from opposing pieces.
-Numerous other chess players, chess theorists, and mathematicians who study game theory have conceived of variations of infinite chess, often with different objectives in mind.
-Chess players sometimes use the scheme simply to alter the strategy; since chess pieces, and in particular the king, cannot be trapped in corners on an infinite board, new patterns are required to form a checkmate.
-Theorists conceive of infinite chess variations to expand the theory of chess in general, or as a model to study other mathematical, economic, or game-playing strategies.
+Overall, chess players, chess theorists, and mathematicians are interested in versions of infinite chess, having different objectives in mind.
+While mathematicians are often interested in abstract properties of the game, chess theorists are interested in chess strategies unique to the infinite board; for instance, chess pieces, and in particular the king, cannot be trapped in corners on an infinite board and new patterns are required to form a checkmate.
+Finally, there are online communities where people play games of infinite chess against each other.
+There is no standard ruleset for infinite chess: different implementations either feature or omit fairy pieces, the fifty-move rule and pawn promotion, for example.